dropbox/dropbox-sdk-obj-c/README.md

 To read more, please consult Apple's [documentation](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/URLLoadingSystem/Articles/UsingNSURLSession.html).

+**NOTE:** You should test all background session behavior on **an actual test device** and **not** the Xcode simulator, which has a lot of buggy behavior when it comes to handling background session behavior.

 ### Handling responses and errors

 Dropbox API v2 deals largely with two data types: **structs** and **unions**.
 Broadly speaking, most route **arguments** are struct types and most route **errors** are union types.